 The creation of a series of scrapbooks relating to his cricketing career was a project undertaken in conjunction with assembling the collection.
 The project took several years and involved Peggy Mountford and Jill Gauvin working with Sir Donald on the project.
 Preservation Services staff assisted by copying photographs, menus, newspaper cuttings and telegrams and mounting the material in albums.
 Leather spine bindings complemented the handsome appearance of the scrapbooks.
 The State Library's set is a photographic duplicate made up at the same time as the original collection of albums which is now held by the National Library in

 Over time, Sir Donald donated many items of clothing, memorabilia and tape-recordings under a Commonwealth Government program now known as the Cultural Gifts Program.
 The collection was on display in the Institute Building in an exhibition formally opened by the Prime Minister of Australia, the Honourable John Howard on 29 January 1998.
 The collection is now on long-term loan to the South Australian Cricket Association and on display at the Adelaide Oval.
 Sir Donald’s collection of scrapbooks is still in the Library and can be viewed upon request via the catalogue.
-A selection of digitised scrapbook pages can be seen online via the image viewer.
 The lenticular wall in the Spence Wing has facsimiles of a few bats used by Sir Bradman.